-To minimize participant burden, the data collection schedule differs for subjects enrolled in ICECAP and ICECAP screen failures.
-For subjects enrolled in ICECAP, POST-ICECAP will not repeat measures collected as part of the overlapping 1 and 3 month visit with the parent ICECAP trial.
-Specifically, POST-ICECAP will capture the mRS at 1 and 3 months, neuropsychological testing, and HRQoL assessments for ICECAP screen failures but not for subjects enrolled in ICECAP and ICECAP screen failures.
+To minimize participant burden, for subjects enrolled in ICECAP, POST-ICECAP will not repeat measures collected as part of the overlapping 1 and 3 month visit with the parent ICECAP trial (i.e., mRS at 1 and 3 months, neuropsychological testing, and HRQoL assessment).
+POST-ICECAP will still capture these measures for ICECAP screen failures.
+Beyond 3 months post-arrest, both subjects enrolled in ICECAP and ICECAP screen failures will follow the same collection schedule.
 The study team will contact participants via telephone at 6 and 9 months after OHCA and plan an in-person assessment at 12 months (POST-ICECAP primary outcome assessment) (Figure 11).
-At each of the 5 study visits, participants will complete measures of functional outcome, cognitive function, and psychological tests.
-They will provide details on health care and rehabilitation utilization, and complete assessments on disability, fatigue, social support and day-to-day limitations due to cardiac function.
-At the in-person 3-month and 12-month visits, participants will also complete an in-person neuropsychological test and a computerized adaptive testing assessment of HRQoL.
-If unable to attend in-person visits at 3 or 12 months, we will substitute in-person neuropsychological testing with a telephone-based assessment.
-For patients with DoC at any of the follow-up visits, only the functional outcomes will be collected from a telephone interview with a primary caregiver.
+At each of the 5 study visits, participants will complete measures of functional outcome, cognitive function, and psychological outcome assessment, 2) complete a computerized adaptive testing assessment of HRQoL, 3) provide details on health care utilization, including rehabilitation services received, and 4) complete a brief psychosocial questionnaire.
+If unable to attend in-person visits at 3 or 12 months, we will substitute NIH toolbox with a telephone-based cognitive assessment.
+For patients with DoC at any of the follow-up visits, functional outcomes will be collected from a telephone interview with a caregiver.